MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

 ## Cmdlet and engine improvements

-Update to WebCmdlets
+Update to Web cmdlets

-- WebCmdlets get **Retry-After** interval from response headers if the status code is 429 ([#18717][18717]) (Thanks @CarloToso!)
+- Web cmdlets get **Retry-After** interval from response headers if the status code is 429 ([#18717][18717]) (Thanks @CarloToso!)
 - Web cmdlets set default charset encoding to UTF8 ([#18219][18219]) (Thanks @CarloToso!)